modular-implicits/compact/README.md

 **Warning:** (unlike serde, which is a fully-featured framework) compact is not remotely production-ready.
 Its encodings are pretty stupid, and cannot be relied upon to be the same across different versions of the OCaml compiler, or of the compact or staged-generics libraries.
+Furthermore, it doesn't work for types that can be an arbitrary length (like lists), and can't even encode things that take more than 63 bits.

 ## Build instructions
 Compact requires OCaml with both the [modular implicits](https://github.com/ocamllabs/ocaml-modular-implicits)